reactpatterns/reactpatterns/pages/indexes-as-a-key.md

-# Indexes as a Key
+# Indexes as a Key is an Anti-pattern

 Keys should be unique so that React can keep a better track of elements.